Using Wireless Screen Mirroring for Office & When Working from Home

 Some apps and interfaces might require a mobile device, which cannot be replicated on a computer screen.
 For example, app developers who might need to showcase their mobile app during a YouTube screencast can mirror their devices to record a high-quality video tutorial.

 Screen mirroring can also be useful in facilitating collaboration.
-One can instantly share mind maps, process diagrams and concepts with others to collaborate via screen mirroring.
+One can instantly share mind maps, a whiteboard, process diagrams and concepts with others to collaborate via screen mirroring.
 If the document is Live, more than one individual can collaborate on the document, while one of those people can mirror it to a big screen for everyone.
+This is also valid for meetings, where you are in a physical meeting and multiple participants can have the same content in their computers or in multiple-devices (they do not need to twist their head to look at the important information).

 As people save the time and hassle of connecting via wired connections, it can help improve workflow.
 This is because a technical issue with a wired connection or the time needed to share a document to a computer for sharing it to the big screen can break the momentum of a meeting and even make people edgy and frustrated.